Tiberias hero image

 Safety & Stewardship Notes

 Stay hydrated in summer heat, watch footing on uneven piers, and respect quiet zones during sunrise/sunset devotions.
-Support local fishermen and kibbutzim by choosing ethical boat operators and vendors.
+Use licensed boat operators and support local fishermen and kibbutzim through responsible purchasing.

 FAQs